sarahciston/codingcare/_drafts/cf-unknowing.md

 loss prevention vs refusal to prevent loss; holding vs touching

 >The way to stop your dog from getting lost was to put a leash on her and attach a bell.

+Ashby's discussion of the black box connects it to memory, trauma, and relation.
+For Ashby, memory is also a black box, in the sense that memory is the explanation for an unknown state or behavior, the part we fill in:

+>"Thus the possession of “memory” is not a wholly objective property of a system—it is a relation between a system and an observer; and the property will alter with variations in the channel of communication between them.
+Thus to invoke 'memory' in a system as an explanation of its behaviour is equivalent to declaring that one cannot observe the system completely.
+The properties of 'memory' are not those of the simple “thing” but the more subtle “coding”."

+He offers two examples, a calculator with magnetic tape recorder and a neighbor's dog that was hit by a car.

+>"suppose I am in a friend’s house and, as a car goes past outside, his dog rushes to a corner of the room and cringes.
+To me the behaviour is causeless and inexplicable.
+Then my friend says, “He was run over by a car six months ago.”
+The behaviour is now accounted for by reference to an event of six months ago.
+If we say that the dog shows 'memory' we refer to much the same fact—that his behaviour can be explained, not by reference to his state now but to what his state was six months ago.
+If one is not careful one says that the dog “has” memory, and then thinks of the dog as having something, as he might have a patch of black hair."

+There is so much violence in the black box, in the memory.
+And if "real objects are all black boxes" and black boxes are like memory and memory is relational, are codings of the thing, what are we left with but traumas in this formulation?

 loss function in machine learning calculates the difference of the output from the expected output. a calculation for what is lost. to function through or with or because of a loss.